InmaV/3D_model_fetal_RA/README.md

 > **Research use only.** This repository is intended for computational research and is not a medical device or a clinical decision-support tool.

-## Scientific background

-During fetal life, oxygen-rich blood from the placenta enters the right atrium through the DV and IVC.
-The EV is thought to promote the preferential streaming of this blood toward the FO and, consequently, toward the left heart and brain.

-The computational framework enables controlled *in silico* modification of right-atrial anatomy and quantification of:

-- Local three-dimensional velocity fields and flow trajectories.
-- Blood mixing within the right atrium.
-- The fraction of DV, IVC, and SVC blood directed toward the FO and TV.
-- The influence of EV morphology and venous-inlet configuration on preferential streaming.

 ## Repository contents

 ### Surface geometries